ReverseSacle/FairMOT-Paddle-Tracker_Basic/README_en.md

 ---
 + ```git clone "https://github.com/ReverseSacle/FairMOT_Paddle.git"```
 + Unzip paddle-enviroment in Anaconda3/envs/ folder
-+ use pycharm,choose paddle-env enviroment.Then,create a folder named model,put the inference-weight in the model folder.
++ Use pycharm,choose paddle-env enviroment.Then,create a folder named model,put the inference-weight in the model folder.